caporaso-lab/developing-with-qiime2/book/parallel.rst

 The Parsl config object itself can be created in several different ways.

-First, you can just create it using Parsl directly
+First, you can just create it using Parsl directly:

 .. code-block:: Python